a-r-d/a-r-d.github.io/_drafts/software-project-premortems.markdown

 __“Imagine that we are a year into the future.
 We implemented the plan as it now exists.
 The outcome was a disaster.
 Please take 5 to 10 minutes to write a brief history of that disaster.”__

+The exercise is meant to make you seriously ponder all of the issues that could crop up and avoid "group think" and over confidence that comes with it once a course has been set.
+The thing is, I think you can apply it to your own side projects and plans on your own and it can be just as effective.

 ## Looking back, is there any project I would not have done?